 Pros and Cons of Gifted Learning Programs in Schools

-Let’s be honest, the majority of parents want their children to participate in a school gifted education program.
-It makes parents feel good to know that their child is considered “gifted” and most people believe that being gifted places kids on a path toward success.
+Let’s be honest: most parents want their children to participate in a school-gifted education program.
+It makes them feel good knowing their child is considered “gifted,” and most parents believe that being gifted places their kids on a path to success.

 The truth, however, is more complicated.
-Although there are distinct benefits of gifted education, there are also some potentially serious problems.
-Not every gifted child is happy, healthy and guaranteed future professional triumph.
+Although gifted education has distinct benefits, it has some potentially serious problems.
+Not every gifted child is happy, healthy, and guaranteed to be professionally successful.

-In a previous article, I discussed the different types of gifted programs that are offered in the majority of schools teaching K-12 education.
-Many of the pros and cons of gifted programs are dependent on what type of program is offered by the school.
-The following will consider more general aspects of gifted education.
+In a previous article, we discussed the different forms of gifted programs offered in most K-12 schools.
+While many of the pros and cons depend on what type of program a school offers, we will consider more general aspects of gifted education in this article.

 The Advantages of Gifted Education